redwoodjs/redwood/docs/docs/background-jobs.md

 #### `adapters`

-This is the list of adapters that are available to handle storing and retreiving your jobs to and from the storage system.
+This is the list of adapters that are available to handle storing and retrieving your jobs to and from the storage system.
 You could list more than one adapter here and then have multiple schedulers.
 Most folks will probably stick with a single one.

 #### `queues`